Pronation on Serve

 - Kinetic ChainThe kinetic chain in tennis is the sequential transfer of force from the ground up through the legs, hips, torso, shoulder, arm, and racquet, each segment accelerating the next to multiply racquet-head speed.

-- Racquet DropThe racquet drop is the passive falling of the racquet head below the wrist after the unit turn, creating the low position from which an accelerating, low-to-high swing whips topspin onto the ball.
+- Racquet DropThe racquet drop is the passive falling of the racquet head below the wrist after the unit turn.
+This creates the low position from which an accelerating, low-to-high swing whips topspin onto the ball.

 Related guides & benchmarks